 The goal of quality education with equal opportunities (SDG4) is of great importance: “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.”
 Furthermore, education is seen as an important cross-sectoral issue that has to be addressed in order for us to achieve further goals.

-The regional focus is on Africa; there are four bilateral SDG graduate schools in Africa, two SDG graduate school in Latin America, and one in Asia.
-The partner universities can flexibly use a broad range of DAAD instruments for the establishment and further development of the SDG graduate schools.
+The regional focus is on Africa; there are four SDG Graduate Schools built up in Africa, two further in Latin America, and one in Asia.
+The partner universities can flexibly use a broad range of DAAD instruments for the establishment and further development of these SDG Graduate Schools.

-The programme aims to offer qualified postgraduate students high-quality training in development-related degree courses.
-In the short and medium term, the bilateral SDG graduate schools are expected to increase teaching capacities by incorporating information and communication technologies (ICT).
-At the same time, research structures necessary for postgraduate education should be strengthened.
-The SDG graduate schools work together with relevant employers and stakeholders from politics, industry, and/or civil society, developing innovative financial and strategic concepts to ensure the sustainability of the graduate schools.
+The programme's overall objective is to offer qualified postgraduate students high-quality training in development-related degree courses.
+In the short and medium term, the SDG Graduate Schools are expected to increase teaching capacities by incorporating information and communication technologies (ICT).
+Also research structures necessary for postgraduate education should be strengthened.
+The SDG Graduate Schools work together with relevant employers and stakeholders from politics, industry, and/or civil society, developing innovative financial and strategic concepts to ensure the sustainability of the graduate schools.

 Funded projects and partners involved

-The programme supports bilateral partnerships between higher education institutions in Germany and those in developing countries by providing relevant, high-quality educational offerings of structured study courses on interdisciplinary research topics.
+The programme supports partnerships between higher education institutions in Germany and those in developing countries by providing relevant, high-quality educational offerings of structured study courses on interdisciplinary research topics.
 The graduate schools are to train specialised experts and lecturers at masters, PhD and postdoc level, thus contributing to the joint development of innovative solutions for key SDG themes.
-The degrees will be awarded by the partner university in the developing country.

-Since the key focus of the partnership is on the struc¬tural development of teaching and research at the partner institution abroad, this is also where the core activities should take place.
+Since the key focus of the partnership is on the structural development of teaching and research at the partner institution abroad, this is also where the core activities should take place.
 In order to promote the internationalisation of the project and scholarship holders, however, participants should aim to spend some time in Germany, as cross-cultural skills and experience in international teams are a key factor to success in many projects.
 As a further initiative to internationalisation of the graduate schools (GS) and their students and staff, the seven funded projects joined together in the Interdisciplinary SDG-GS Alliance for the second funding phase in order to facilitate joined projects, workshops and exchange of individuals.